-We evaluated what is income was through the turnkey investments he had made with us and through some of the private loans we had done.
-Today he’s back home in Argentina, where he grew up, and he’s making passive income off of investments he’s made in the States.
+We evaluated what his income was through the turnkey investments he had made with us and through some of the private loans we had done.
+Today, he’s back home in Argentina, where he grew up, and he’s making passive income off of investments he’s made in the States.

 Look to create a win-win situation.

 So once you’ve got your questions answered, the next thing you want to do to pick the right private lender is to make sure that they are on board for a win-win with you.
 You’ve got to win, too.
 You don’t want to work with somebody who’s out to get you.
 There are predatory lenders out there that pose as private money.
 You don’t want to work with those folks.

 Conversation #1: You want to discover just what the win-wins look like and enroll them in a win-win conversation.
 Win-wins might look like, if somebody’s got an IRA let’s say, maybe you can have the conversation about monthly payments.
 More specifically, if it’s an IRA, you don’t need to make monthly payments.
 How great would that be if you’re doing a fix and flip and you’re not making any monthly payments during the life of the loan?
 You pay all the interest at the time the project’s complete.

 If they have an IRA, that money is not needed by them.
 They can’t do anything with it anyway, because it’s in the IRA.
 It’s just as fine for you to pay them all the money at the very end of the project versus during the life of the project.